 Duration: The total distance is 13 km, that you will cover in 5-6 hours.
 This also includes a lunch/snack break at a beach.

-Price: £89.99 per person, which includes all the equipment you will need. (sit on top kayak, paddles, buoyancy aids)
+Price: £89.99 per person, which includes a guide and all the equipment you will need. (sit on top kayak, paddles, buoyancy aids)

 Difficulty: Moderate – you will need to be relatively fit, to be able to keep up with the group.
 Although during the most part the tide will be in your favour, you will still need to paddle quite hard, especially if there is some wind.

 Tip: Bring a change of clothes, as you are likely to get wet.
 The kayak has a hatch, where you can store your quite a bit!
 I suggest coming early and taking a stroll on Dovercourt beach as it is really beautiful!